 If you have some more days to spare, go west and visit Okayama, Himeji and Hiroshima (try the okonomiyaki!) for some more Japanese castles and cherry blossom walks.
 A very special place is the island of Miyajima with its deers, the floating gate, the many temples and mountain hikes.
 You can easily spend two days here.

 The cheapest way to travel for 2 weeks in Japan is by bus.
 Willer Express has pink plush seats, a sleeping hoodie and retro nintendo console games.
+There is space for your luggage, so be free to not pack light for Japan.
 An alternative is Highway Express.
 Both bus companies vary slightly in their routes and also offer day trip packages in case you want everything planned out for you.

 The JR Railpass can only be bought while abroad and gives you discounts the Japanese cannot access.
 You can board the trains without a reserved ticket.
 Just check for the few lines that are not included and whether you need to reserve a seat.

 Would you want to spend 2 weeks in Japan?
 Let me know in the comments below.

 - Did you know about these Jawdropping Cherry Blossom Spots in Japan?